gluetooth/lb-craft-field-output-gen/README.md

 ```
 - inquirer → for prompts
 - chalk → for terminal colors
-- prettier → for formatting Liquid output
+- prettier → for formatting Twig output

 Ensure the package.json includes: